slurm-lab-usc/slurm-lab-usc.github.io/README.md

 `main` branch.**

 For adding photos, please add them to the `img/people` folder.
-Please also make them roughly in "portrait" mode in a 1.5:1 ratio.
+Please also make them roughly in "portrait" mode in a 1.5-to-1 ratio, so that the photo is about 1.5x "taller" than it is wide.

 # References